karimpsi22/DS-emulators/README.md

         pytest

-Now, you are ready to use the emulators! :-)
+You are now well-prepared to start utilizing the emulators!

 # Getting Started: